-Yearly out-of-pocket healthcare costs have more than doubled in the last ten years; luckily, there are things consumers can do to lower their healthcare spending.
+Yearly out-of-pocket healthcare costs have more than doubled in the last ten years; luckily, there are things you can do to lower your healthcare spending.

 The high cost of healthcare in the U.S. is probably the only aspect of healthcare policy which both parties agree upon.
 For consumers, dealing with out-of-pocket costs is the most challenging and stressful aspect of managing care.
 Yet, even if we all agree that healthcare is too expensive, most policy reforms being proposed right now are designed to redistribute, rather than reduce, the burden of these costs.

 The disconnect between political and consumer priorities is unfortunate, as skyrocketing out-of-pocket costs don’t only affect Americans’ wallets.
 When faced with higher out-of-pocket costs, Americans are wont to use fewer healthcare services, according to an Alegeus Healthcare research report.
 In other words, the prohibitive cost of healthcare is causing more Americans to elude clinics and doctors’ offices.
-That our healthcare system is underutilized negatively impacts overall health and mortality outcomes in this country.
+Our healthcare system is underused, which negatively impacts overall health and mortality outcomes in this country.

 What We Talk About When We Talk About Out-Of-Pocket Costs